Steiner-254/Cyfrin-Updraft-Course/Intermidiate/Advanced Foundry/S2 Develop An NFTs Collection/Lessons11.md

 >>❗ **PROTIP** Whenever I work on a project, I will upload my images/data both to my local `IPFS` node as well as `Pinata` to assure the data is always pinned _somewhere_.

+### Wrap Up
+- So, in summary, pointing to the `IPFS Gateway`, not great.
+Pointing to the `IPFS` network itself is a little better and more decentralized, but comes with it's own issues.
+What if I told you there's an even better way to store our images?
+- In the next lesson we'll discuss `Scalable Vector Graphics`, or `SVGs` and how images of this type can be stored _on-chain_ making them permanently accessible!

+>> See you there!